Meet the PTUC Team!

 See all of Brad’s publications here.

-Dr Karl Bell is Senior Lecturer in History.
+Dr Karl Bell is Reader in History.
 His research interests revolve around aspects of the fantastical imagination in the nineteenth century.
 He has published work on magic, witchcraft, urban folklore, millenarianism, and supernatural readings of landscape.
 His first book, The Magical Imagination: Magic and Modernity in Urban England, 1780-1914 (2012) has been shortlisted for the 2012 Whitfield Prize.
 He is also the author of The Legend of Spring-heeled Jack: Victorian Urban Folklore and Popular Cultures (2012).

 Karl’s interests within the Port Towns project relate to local ghost lore, spatial narratives, and popular urban mentalities.
 He is currently developing work on invasion scares and future war fiction in nineteenth-century port towns.
 He would be happy to hear from potential PhD candidates who would like to work in any of these areas.
 Follow Karl @drkarlbell